watsang/masterthesis-2014-2015/Labwork/Statistical Analysis/README.md

 * ```LMG2954```: Colonies counted of Proteus mirabilis after invasion and plating on LB agar.
 * ```replica```: indicates the replica number.
 Each of the 194 communities is replicated two times.

+#### The statistics
+The data is analysed in the file comparison_freqvsbayes.R.
+In a first part a frequentist approach is used.
+In a second part of the file an attempt was made to apply Bayes.
+###### Poisson
+First a Poisson regression is used.
+But the model for each of the four pathogen are shown to be overdispersed.
+###### Negative-Binomial Regression
+A negative binomial regression model can account for the overdispersion
+###### Checking assumptions
+Homoscedasticity is checked.

 Let's go ahead and test our hypothesis!